-You must try this frosting recipe you are a cream cheese frosting fan but would like something a little less sweet.
-Four simple ingredients – cream cheese, heavy whipping cream, confectioners sugar and vanilla – make this an easy recipe to create.
+Welcome to my whipped cream cheese frosting recipe.
+This recipe is a must for cream cheese fans who would like something that is not too sweet.
+Four simple ingredients - cream cheese, heavy whipping cream, confectioners sugar and vanilla - make this simple to create.
 The result is a light and fluffy frosting that is easy to spread and pipe.

 This post may contain affiliate links.
 Please refer to the terms page for more information.